 Pros and cons of retained earnings

-- They increase the value of a company’s stock
+- Can increase the company’s stock value over time.

 How net income impacts retained earnings?